Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 Untraceable files

-The drawing is in Forma/ACC, but nobody knows if it's the one that was planned.
+The drawing is in the cloud, but nobody knows if it's the one that was planned.
+Drawing codes are confusing and each consultant uses a different naming convention.

 01

-Generate the TIDP, or import it from ACC
+Generate the MIDP, or import it from an existing list

 CodeStatus